MicrosoftDocs/dynamics365smb-docs/financials/finance-setup-vat.md

 1. In the top right corner, choose the **Search for Page or Report** icon, enter **VAT Business Posting Group**, and then choose the related link.
 2. Fill in the fields as necessary.

-You set up default VAT business posting groups by linking them to general business posting groups.
-Financials automatically assigns the VAT business posting group when you assign the business posting group to a customer, vendor, or general ledger account.
+You set up default VAT business posting groups by linking them to general business posting groups. [!INCLUDE[d365fin](includes/d365fin_md.md)] automatically assigns the VAT business posting group when you assign the business posting group to a customer, vendor, or general ledger account.

 ## Set up VAT product posting groups
 VAT product posting groups represent the items and resources you buy or sell, and determine how to calculate and post VAT according to the type of item or resource that is being bought or sold.